+Table 2-iviatify of past disasters

-Disaster Year Magnitude /extent Talukas & no. of villages affected Life & cattle loss Damage to property Economic al losses
+Disaster Year Magnitude /extent Talukas & no. of villages Life & cattle loss Damage to property Economic al losses

+affected

-Earthquake 2001 - - - -
+Earthquake 2001 - - -

-Cyclone - - - - - -
+Cyclone 2021 Severe 10 1 Human - -

+11 Animal

-Flood 2013 Heavy rain - - -
+Flood 2006 Heavy rain - - -

+2013

 Heat wave

 Cold wave

 Industrial 2013 IOCL Hazira

 disaster Choryasi

 taluka

+Epidemic 2020 - All

+2021

-• Surat District is in Seismic zone III so the 2001 Earthquake has not caused much devastating effect, even it has not coastal areas so the vulnerability from Tsunami or Cyclone is even to less.
-Seasonal flood is affecting Tapi regularly but the effect of flood is nominal.
-In sort in Tapi district particularly no major incident has been taken place.
+• Surat District is in Seismic zone III so the 2001 Earthquake has not caused much devastating effect, but as it has many coastal areas so the vulnerability from Tsunami or Cyclone is of considerable ammount.